olivier-m/formica/docs/usage.rst

     {% fields "-name, -email" %}
   {% endform %}

-As you can see, you can specify which fields to display or to hide (using minus sign before the name).
+As you can see, you can specify which fields to display or hide (using minus sign before the name).
 You can use any combination you like.
 If the field list argument is not provided or is empty, all form fields are rendered.